 In today's ParentPrep post, guest author Julie Moore, Associate Professor of Literature and Director of the Cedarville University Writing Center, explains how Cedarville's Writing Center assists students ... and she even provides some helpful writing tips your student can use right now!

 No matter the academic major, students quickly discover they have to write papers (many of them!) throughout their experience at Cedarville University.
 Fortunately, Cedarville's Writing Center is available to assist with all their writing needs.

-The tutors are excellent writers and communicators from a wide variety of majors, including business, engineering, English, history, music, nursing, psychology, Spanish, and professional writing and information design.
-I train these students to become effective writing consultants in the required 3000-level course Writing Center Theory and Training.
+The tutors are excellent writers and communicators from a wide variety of majors, including allied health, biology, business, chemistry, education, English, math, nursing, pharmacy, professional writing and instructional design, psychology, and Spanish.
+I train these students to become effective writing consultants in the 3000-level course Writing Center Theory and Training, which is required for all tutors.
 Thus, they are knowledgeable about effective tutoring techniques and are as adept at working with freshmen in composition as with seniors in capstone courses.
 In fact, because they recognize the value of discourse and a fresh perspective on their work, they even tutor each other!

 They also effectively assist students with special needs and writers who are English Language Learners.
 The writing consultants truly care about every student who meets with them, and they come alongside each writer, helping develop ideas thoroughly, clearly, and accurately.
 For that reason, the students who often visit the Writing Center are the same ones who improve the most over time.